Graham Fach

 Graham Fach (born December 10, 1991) is a left-handed Canadian professional ten-pin bowler from Guelph, Ontario, now living in Urbana, Ohio, US.
 A member of the Professional Bowlers Association (PBA), he is known for being the first Canadian bowler to win a PBA Tour title, which he accomplished at the 2016 PBA Players Championship major event.
-He won a second PBA Tour title in 2025, and has 16 PBA Regional Tour titles.
+He won additional PBA Tour titles in 2025 and 2026, and has 16 PBA Regional Tour titles.

 He has also bowled internationally for Team Canada.

 Fach is a pro staff member for Brunswick, after previously being sponsored by MOTIV.
-He is also sponsored by VISE Grips inserts.
+He is also sponsored by VISE Grips inserts and High 5 Gear sportswear.

 Amateur career

 Fach bowled for Urbana University in Urbana, Ohio.
 He was a second team NCBCA All-American in the 2014–15 season, and was the MVP of the 2015 Intercollegiate Bowling Championships despite his team finishing runner-up.

-He is a three-time member of Team Canada, including placing first at the 2022 Canadian Team Trials.
+He is a four-time member of Team Canada, including placing first in singles at the 2022 and 2025 Canadian Team Trials.
 His international medals include: